 Essentially, the beginners’ course can give you an opening onto a rewarding pursuit that allows you to build skills and challenge yourself in ways that suit you, while also opening the door to a friendly local, national and international community of archers.

 Yes, the club provides all the equipment you’ll need to complete the course, bows, arrows and all accessories.

 None whatsoever, you don’t need to have held a bow or even seen one up close, our beginners’ course starts at the very beginning.
 But, if you do know a bit about it we’ll see where you’re at and work from there.

 It shouldn’t be.
 Beginners’ courses take place in the hall where members are shooting, but they’re shooting, not watching or judging beginners.
 And, it’s interesting in archery that everyone seems to remember that they were a beginner once and typically archers are more helpful and guiding to beginners than judgemental, so don’t be shy – we were all beginners once.

 Next beginners’ course…

-We expect to run our next beginners course in June 2019!
-For more information regarding our courses, please read all the information on this page and head over to our downloads page for a beginners’ course application form.
+Next beginners’ course TBC For more information regarding our courses, please read all the information on this page and head over to our downloads page for a beginners’ course application form.
 Our beginners’ course application form requests information that we require in order to place you on one of our courses, along with key information you’ll need to know.
 This includes when and where the courses take place as well as where to return the form!